New Graduate Student Setup Checklist for Fall 2023

 Welcome to the University of Maryland’s Department of Chemistry and Biochemistry!
 We are excited that you have decided to join our program this Fall.
 We encourage you to use this checklist to address many of the questions that you may have.
 The Graduate Office is here to help you, so please get in touch with us with any questions or concerns at firstname.lastname@example.org

-Mandatory Orientation begins on Thursday, August 11th, 2022.
+Mandatory Orientation begins on Thursday, August 10th, 2023.
 At Orientation, you will register for classes, receive safety training, and learn about issues that will be important for you as a graduate student.
 We are still in the planning stages of the event coordination since a number of departments are involved, and we will forward an agenda of activities as soon as possible.
-Please plan on 2 full days of Orientation on Thursday, August 11th and Friday, August 12th, 2022, with additional sessions on Monday, August 15th and Tuesday, August 16th, 2022.
+Please plan on attending 5 days of Orientation on August 10th, August 11th, August 14th, August 21st and August 22nd.

 There are many housing options to consider, and we recommend you start by visiting these sites: